Properzi/Properzi.github.io/content/authors/admin/_index.md

 I am a PhD student in Mathematics of [Leandro Vendramin](https://leandrovendramin.org/) working in the [VUB algebra research group](https://leandrovendramin.org/team/) with an [FWO](https://www.fwo.be/en/) PhD fellowship.

-My reasearch interest focus on algebraic structures related to the study of the combinatorial version of the Yang-Baxter equation.
+My research interest focuses on algebraic structures related to the study of the combinatorial version of the Yang-Baxter equation.

+I am currently organizing, together with [Kevin Piterman](http://mate.dm.uba.ar/~kpiterman) and [Leandro Vendramin](https://leandrovendramin.org/), the [algebra seminar](https://leandrovendramin.org/team/seminar.html) at our department.